 Let’s assume that your blog has 3,000 visitors in a month.
 Now, these people like your content and they find your blog very informative, hence they become your true followers.
 You make a product that solves one of their problems, and you’re able to persuade 1% of them to buy a $50 product every month.

 You can actually make $1,500 a month, just by persuading only 1% of your followers.
-The point here is, although it puts you at a huge advantage if you have thousands of true followers.
+The point here is, that it puts you at a huge advantage if you have thousands of true followers.
 Yes, that is what you have to continuously work for in managing your blog.